gauravmeena0708/gauravmeena0708/README.md

  - First Full Website(paid)-> Broadvision.asia (The website was for internship and were according tp full corporate environment)
  - First Data Analysis     -> It was a inter IIT competition and the task was to give a best combination of features for a product (out of 2^12 scenarios) that would capture the largest market. and guess which team won the first prize.
  - First Optimization      -> Dual degree project on particle swarm optimization.
 Which uses evolution algorithm to find optimum parameters from thousands of scenarios to give best output
- - First Corporate Job     -> As a Software Engineer, and in 15 months the experience I got was for C/C++, Java, Networking tools, packet analysis, informix, sybase, sybase IQ, Postgresql, mongodb, node.js, Angular.js, twitter bootstrap, socket.io for live dashbaord and much more.
+ - First Corporate Job     -> As a Software Engineer, and in 15 months the experience I got was for C/C++, Java, Networking tools, packet analysis, informix, sybase, sybase IQ, Postgresql, mongodb, node.js, Angular.js, twitter bootstrap, openLDAP, openSSL , socket.io, for live dashbaord and much more.
  - First Freelancing       -> Codeenvy, the project was UI based live and highly interactive dashbaord and we worked mostly with angular.js and Twitter Bootstrap
- - First Python Project    -> It was also freelance project to collect and gather the information of various startups and recommend which startup is worth investing
+ - First Python Project    -> It was also freelance project to collect and gather the information of various startups and recommend which startup is worth investing.
+The backend was Django(python) and frontend used Twitter bootstrap.

 Google Sheet, Automation, Captcha Reading, OpenCV, R, Tableau, D3,